 “We don’t know whether he’s accused of spying on behalf of a third party actor – a foreign government such as Australia or the US,” Stary said.
 “We know him as a blogger and democracy activist – so we can’t conceive of any other actions outside of his role as a political agitator.”

 Stary said the spying charges were worrying.
 Espionage can carry the death penalty in China, though Stary said it was “not within our contemplation that this case will attract that penalty.”

-A former official with the Chinese foreign ministry, Yang, 53, also holds Australian citizenship, and was known to spend most of his time in the United States.
-He also had a large following on Twitter, where he posted satirical commentaries and criticism of the Chinese government.
+Yang, 53, a naturalized Australian citizen, was known to spend most of his time in the United States.
+A writer and blogger, he also had a large following on Twitter, where he posted satirical commentaries and criticism of the Chinese government.